 This week-long summer program for students currently in grades 10-12 provides an engaging, hands-on learning opportunity for students interested in health professions.
 It will be in-person at the UH Mānoa John A. Burns School of Medicine in Kaka‘ako.
 If required by state or institutional public health and restrictions at the medical school at the time, this program may change to a hybrid activity with in-person and virtual activities or to an entirely virtual activity.

-The program usually includes gross anatomy laboratory demonstrations, clinical skills laboratories, computerized manikin simulations, and simulated patient interactions that enables students to learn how to:
+The program usually includes small group problem-based learning, gross anatomy laboratory demonstrations, clinical skills laboratories, computerized manikin simulations, and simulated patient interactions that enables students to learn how to: